ckonopka-hub/portfolio/Automations/Reporting_Demo/README.md

 # Lessons Learned:

 Even without developer priveleges, codebase access, or a computer science degree, you can learn, grow, and make something useful for yourself and others.
 And to do that, it's important to understand your systems/data, and understand where information is lacking (for analyis projects).
 It was amazing to get all this running and share it with my coworkers!
 The visualizations made a huge difference in creating shared understanding.

+If you read all this, thank you so much for your time and have a wonderful day!